-Formaldehyde, Volatile Organic Compounds (VOCs), Flammable Liquids, and other Air Pollutants o Inform client in writing if fuel leaks are detected.

-- Inform client in writing of observed hazardous condition and associated risks. - o Provide client written materials on safety and proper disposal of household pollutants. - When deferral is necessary, provide information in writing describing conditions that must be met in order for weatherization to commence.
+- When electrical issues are the cause of a deferral - o Formaldehyde, Volatile Organic Compounds (VOCs), Flammable Liquids, and other Air Pollutants - o Inform client in writing of observed hazardous condition and associated risks. - When deferral is necessary, provide information in writing describing conditions that must be met in order for weatherization to commence.